ellipsephp/dispatcher/README.md

     $container_resolver,
 ]);

-// Create a stack using this resolver and containing a callable and a middleware
+// Create a dispatcher using this resolver and containing a callable and a
-// class name.
+// middleware class name.
-$stack = new MiddlewareStack($resolver, [
+$dispatcher = new Dispatcher($resolver, [
     $callable,
     SomeMiddleware::class,
 ]);

 // The given request is processed by $callable and SomeMiddleware.
-$response = $stack->dispatch($request);
+$response = $dispatcher->dispatch($request);
 ```

 ### Default resolver
-When no resolver is specified on middleware stack instanciation, a
+When no resolver is specified on middleware stack instantiation, a
 `Defaultresolver` instance is used.
 It is just a `RecursiveResolver` wrapping
 a `CallableResolver`.